Malcolm Grant: Awards

 Grant is an Honorary Life Member of the Royal Town Planning Institute (1993–); an Honorary Member of the Royal Institution of Chartered Surveyors (1995–); and Honorary Life Member of the New Zealand Resource Management Law Association (1999).
-He was elected a Bencher of Middle Temple in 2004.
+He was elected a Bencher of Middle Temple in 2004, and became Senior Bencher in 2023.

 In 2003, Grant was appointed Commander of the Order of the British Empire (CBE) for services to planning law and local government.

-He was appointed Officier de l’Ordre National de Mérite of France in 2004.
+He was appointed Officier de l'Ordre National de Mérite of France in 2004.

 In 2013, Grant was knighted in the 2013 Birthday Honours List for services to higher education.